 The new building has opened up more opportunities for hands-on laboratory work for undergraduate students, both in class and in working with faculty members on their research.
 Even for those who are not working in a lab, they are able to see research happening firsthand.
 The “science on display” design of the building allows a view into the labs from the hallways through glass panels.
 “After living in a largely windowless building, we’ve gone a little crazy with windows,” Antolin joked.

 One of the most striking features inside the new building is the addition of interpretive science displays throughout the first floor.
 “We wanted it to be a uniquely biology building, to help students feel a connection to the word they’re studying,” said Mueller, who worked closely with the designer of the displays, Studio Tectonic, which works with museums all over the world.

 Additional features of the new building lie hidden in its infrastructure.
 “Even though the building looks fancy, we constantly looked for ways to economize and make the most of student fees,” said von Fischer.
 For example, by combining laboratory space, they could centralize plumbing, ventilation, and drains, which created significant savings.
 The energy efficiency of the structure also means it will cost less to run day to day.

 And the building’s assets don’t end with the exterior walls.
 The structure also includes a large second-level plaza, designed for outdoor gatherings and studying – complete with power outlets.
 Around the building, the department worked to design landscaping that features native plants and a strategic storm water collection zone.

-Learn more about this new addition to CSU’s campus from Chair of the Department of Biology Professor Mike Antolin.
+Learn more about this new addition to CSU’s campus from our former Chair of the Department of Biology Professor Mike Antolin.
 And see how the building will serve as a launching point for discovery for generations of students and scientists to come.